 Okay, before you read this article, just have a look at the picture of the Belgian Tervuren.
 Look very closely.
 Isn’t he such a marvelous looking creature?
 We here at IndulgeYourPet certainly think so!

-A handsome devil, is only a small part of why this particular dog breed has been as popular as it has over the centuries and why it has been able to emerge from a small town in Belgium to now exist worldwide!
+A handsome devil, is only a small part of why this particular dog, among all the dog breeds of the world, has been as popular as it has over the centuries and why it has been able to emerge from a small town in Belgium to now exist worldwide!

 But that doesn’t…

 Mean that they’ll be the “right” dog for everyone.
-This is why in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Belgian Tervuren, so that if you do decide to purchase a Tervuren puppy or better yet adopt a Belgian Tervuren resuce dog, you won’t be disappointed by your decision 6 months from now!
+This is why in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Belgian Tervuren, so that if you do decide to purchase a Tervuren puppy, or better yet adopt a Belgian Tervuren rescue dog, you won’t be disappointed by your decision 6 months from now!

 So, without further ado, let’s dive right into it!

 Original Purpose: Herding Dog, Guard Dog or Watch Dog

 Life Span: 10 to 12 years

 Origins of the Belgian Tervuren

 Like the other 3 major Belgian shepherd dog breeds in existence today, the Belgian Tervuren picks up his name from the small Belgian village with the same name, where they were first developed.